chunga7879/AnimatedGifDSL/README.md

 Our language is similar to programming languages like Python with syntax that reflects natural language.

 The basic workflow of our code is:
-1. Load images from the computer
+1. Load images from your local device
+2. Create a background image either using a built-in function or a loaded image
-2. Perform manipulations to the images
+3. Perform manipulations to the images (`ROTATE`, `COLOUR-FILL`, etc...)
+4. Overlay the manipulated image onto the background
-3. Add the images to a list of frames
+5. Add the images to a list of frames for the GIF creation
-4. Create the final gif from those frames
+6. Create the final GIF from those frames

 Example:
 ```
 // Load an image of a dog from "./dog.png"
 LOAD "./dog.png" AS dog

+// Create background using CREATE-RECTANGLE
+CREATE-RECTANGLE AS background
+  WITH width: 400
+  WITH height: 400

+// Depends on the dog image's size, but typically will have to
+// resize the image to overlay it on the background
+RESIZE dog
+  WITH width: 20
+  WITH height: 20

 // Create a list
 CREATE-LIST AS frames